Teremiare/MD_Notes/lunalight.md

 ## General thoughts on various things

+### Broadbull

+Broadbull being unbanned improves every line which means that most of the information here will be outdated.

 ### Follow up

 The notion that you're near guaranteed to win the game if you reach your endboard is not entirely correct.
 Into a lot of decks it is true that you will win the game, and often you don't even need anything beyond the Liger dancers to do it.
 However, if the Liger dancers are enough to beat a lot of decks, that means everything we do surrounding our attempts to summon those Ligers should be focused on winning the remainder of games where they may not be enough.
 If we take Mitsurugi as an example, Wousu being an in-engine Kaiju means you are almost guaranteed to lose at least 1 Liger during their turn 2.
 And even if you can keep the second one on the field they can recycle that Wousu and potentially do it again next turn.
 To prevent this from happening we will try to re-summon the Liger that was lost.
 This requires us to use the hand effect of Sheep to add that Liger back to the extra deck, and then fuse into it again by sending the second Leo dancer to the GY.